Jump to content

 screens-pinballparty-02.gif

-The challenges are varied most of the time, but usually involve getting high points.
+The challenges feel varied enough, but usually involve getting high points in different ways.
 In Story Mode, you'll pretty much be playing Sonic's table and not much else.
 Being the easiest of tables, the aim is to flip your ball through the 'EGG' ramp three times to call up Eggman.
-Then you have to slam the ball in the hole below Eggman's fat rump to beat him and the table.
-Sometimes when you complete the table you're on, you complete the stage, other times you go onto a similar board, with a different layout.
-These layouts range from the Sonic Advance stages: Neo Green Hill Zone, Secret Base, Angel Island, that kind of thing.
+Then you have to slam the ball in the hole below Eggman's fat rump to beat him and win the table.
+Sometimes when you complete the table you're on, you complete the stage.
+Other times you move on to a similar board, with a slightly different layout.
+These layouts follow themese from the Sonic Advance series: Neo Green Hill Zone, Secret Base, Angel Island, that kind of thing.

 screens-pinballparty-20.gif

-Sadly, the Story Mode is very limited once you realise you've completed it.
-It's a blast trying to beat Eggman at the end, however, you realise that there could have been a Story Mode for NiGHTS or Samba too.
-Or there could have been an extra table and had you play as Tails or something.
-Either way, the Story Mode is flawed in it's longevity, and Pinball Party shouldn't be bought for a lasting 1 Player challenge.
-However, what you will find coming back to most is the Arcade mode, where you can freely play on the NiGHTS, Sonic or Samba tables.
+Sadly, Story Mode is very limited in scope - before you know it, you've completed it.
+It's a blast trying to beat Eggman at the end, but you can't help feeling that there could have been more to it here.
+There could have been additional stories for the NiGHTS and Samba tables.
+Or there could have been a new table and had you play as Tails or something.
+Either way, the Story Mode is flawed in its longevity, and Pinball Party shouldn't be bought for a lasting 1 Player challenge.
+However, what you will find coming back to the most is the Arcade mode, where you can freely play on the NiGHTS, Sonic or Samba tables.

 screens-pinballparty-48.gif